akatashev/chouette-iot/README.md

 * **AGGREGATE_INTERVAL**: How often raw metrics should be aggregated.
 Default value is 10 for 10 seconds just like in Datadog Agent's "flush interval".
 * **CAPTURE_INTERVAL**: How often Chouette should collect stats from its plugins.
 Default value is 30.
 * **DATADOG_URL**: By default `https://api.datadoghq.com/api`, but if you have your own small Datadog, you can change it!
+* **DATADOG_LOGS_URL**: By default `https://http-intake.logs.datadoghq.com`.
 * **HOST**: Name of a host to send along with data to Datadog to determine what device sent this metric.
 * **LOG_LEVEL**: INFO by default, however most of the interesting stuff is hidden in DEBUG which can be too noisy.
+* **LOG_TTL**: Log Time-To-Live in seconds.
+Datadog ignores log messages emitted more than 18 hours ago.
+So there is no sense in dispatching these logs.
+Default value is 64800 for 18 hours.
 * **METRICS_BULK_SIZE**: Maximum amount of metrics Chouette will try to collect every dispatching attempt.
 By default it's `10000`.
 It should be fine not only to handle normal minutely pace, but also to recover relatively fast after a period of lost connectivity.
 * **METRIC_TTL**: Metric Time-To-Live in seconds.
 Datadog rejects outdated metrics if their timestamp is older than 4 hours.
 So there is no sense in spending traffic on them.
 Therefore before every dispatch attempt outdated metrics are being cleaned.
 It's default value is 14400 for 4 hours.
 It can be decreased if you don't care about what happened during connectivity problems.
 * **METRICS_WRAPPER**: Name of a metrics wrapper to use.
 Default is `datadog`.
 Another option is `simple` or any other that you implement yourself.
 Just don't forget to add it to the `WrappersFactory` class in `chouette/metrics/wrappers/__init__.py`.
-* **RELEASE_INTERVAL**: How often Chouette should dispatch compressed metrics to Datadog.
+* **RELEASE_INTERVAL**: How often Chouette should dispatch compressed messages to Datadog.
 Default value is 60.
-* **SEND_SELF_METRICS**: Whether Chouette should also send its owl metrics like an amount of sent bytes and number of sent metrics.
+* **SEND_SELF_METRICS**: Whether Chouette should also send its owl metrics like an amount of sent bytes and number of sent messages.
 By default `True`.

 ## Documentation